-Whether you want a big record label or just an indie label, you gotta learn how to approach these A&R reps.
+Whether you want to be signed to a big record label or a more modest but equally awesome indie label, you gotta learn how to approach music A&R reps.
 These guys have been getting flocks of demo reels and e-mails a day that you really have to know how to sell yourself.
 Here are some tips to follow if you’re planning to approach a label: